Film Curating Studies

 One of the fundamental traits of this course is that it maintains constant professional and teaching contact with the institutions that support and generate it.
 Students can work on a wide range of different curatorial projects, including those proposed by Tabakalera and the San Sebastián International Film Festival.

 The art of aberration.
-Concepts of aesthetics and the theory of cinema
+Concepts of poetics and history of cinema

 Carlos Muguiro